tildesarecool/Tiny11PyEd/README.md

 I did some further research today on some ideas for *really* fast file copying.
 And updated/created some comments with descriptions of functions.

+### 5 July 2024

+I renamed my temp_dir function to SetTinyWorkDir so it's more descriptive.
+As well as further filling in the function descriptions and general documentation inside the script itself.

+I also started testing the SetTinyWorkDir() function and realized both it and my help function I use for creating a new folder were not working properly: it's supposed to either use a default folder location or let the user enter their own path then if the folder is not found offer to create it with a yes/new prompt which also a help function.
+The issue was it did threw an exception no matter what path was entered, even copy/pasting the default path.
+The folder creation would just fail.

+I was going to skip fixing this for later until I realized I can't really continue development until this works.

+(later)

+I made SetTinyWorkDir() work again as well as the rest of functions I have written over the past month.
+Actually I made a new utility function that just strips quotes out of paths entered in by users.
+So that's now useful.

+Okay all but one function that's already written is now in the main function ready to be called for testing purposes.

 </p>